danisyellis/CodeSample/README.md

 - `duration` This should be either the string 'month' or the string 'week'
 - `articleId` To get the ID of the article you're interested in, you can go to wikipedia.org, search for the topic you're interested in, and grab the string used to identify the article in the url.
 For example, if the url is 'https://en.wikipedia.org/wiki/List_of_butterflies_of_the_Iberian_Peninsula', then `articleId = List_of_butterflies_of_the_Iberian_Peninsula`

+#### The 3 Endpoints Are:
 1. getListOfMostViewed
 `getListOfMostViewed` will give you a list of the most viewed articles for a week or a month.
-It takes 2 arguments `getListOfMostViewed(startingDate:string, duration:string)`.
+It takes 2 arguments. `getListOfMostViewed(startingDate:string, duration:string)`.

-2. getViewCount
+3. getViewCount
 You can use `getViewCount` to get the number of views for a specific article over a period of time.
-You can choose to get the views for either a week or a month. getViewCount takes all 3 arguments.
-`getViewCount(startingDate:string, duration:string articleId:string)`
+You can choose to get the views for either a week or a month. getViewCount takes all 3 arguments. `getViewCount(startingDate:string, duration:string articleId:string)`

-3. getDayOfMostViews
+4. getDayOfMostViews
 You can use `getDayOfMostViews` to retrieve the day of the month where an article got the most page views getDayOfMostViews takes 2 arguments `getDayOfMostViews(startingDate:string, articleId:string)`
 NOTE: This call will return an array.
 If the highest number of views (say 500 views) happened on more than one day that month, the API will return all of those days.